MazinCE/Veecom/README.md

 ## PIA (Peripheral Interface Adapter) <a name="pia"></a>

-	Inspired by the 6522 PIA the new I/O interface provides a more flexible way for communication with I/O devices featuring
+	Inspired by the 6522 PIA the new I/O interface provides a more flexible way for interacting with I/O devices featuring

 		1. Two perbit programmable 8-bit I/O ports (PRA, PRB) where each bit can be configured